telerik/ajax-docs/getting-started/work-with-controls/adding-the-telerik-controls-to-your-project.md

 		</pages>
 	````

-1. In the body of the Web Form, add the tags of the desired Telerik controls:
+1. In the body of the Web Form, add the tags of the desired Telerik controls.
+Always place the Telerik AJAX controls after the ScriptManager declaration and inside the `<form>` tag.
+Also, make sure that the [`RenderMode` property]({%slug controls/render-modes%}) of the controls is set to `Lightweight`.

 	````ASP.NET
 		<form id="form1" runat="server">